-6.4 Desert/Mountain Children's Center Client Services Reports
+6.5 Desert/Mountain Children's Center Client Services Reports

 Linda Llamas presented the Desert/Mountain Children's Center Client Services monthly reports.
-Linda asked to be notified if children have changed schools so changes can be made on the reports.
+Linda said the reports program has been adjusted to the reports will be more clear and informative beginning in December.
+Linda asked to be notified of any changes or with questions.